Azure/Azure-Sentinel/Solutions/SecurityBridge/README.md

 * Click on `Install` and then click on `Create`
 * Follow the steps to install the connector

-# Deployment of Sentinel Connector for SecurityBridge Threat Detection for SAP Through ARM template
+# Deployment of Sentinel Connector for SecurityBridge Threat Detection for SAP through ARM template

 This ARM template will deploy a connecter for "SecurityBridge Threat Detection for SAP" with the following elements:
 * Connector